 Legend, Hall of Fame, Life Member

 In 2015, Squash and Racquetball Victoria introduced the Legend status to recognise those Hall of Fame members who, following Hall of Fame induction, have continued to distinguish themselves at the highest level for a period of at least five years and in doing so have offered inspiration and example to others in the Victorian squash and racquetball community.
-Squash - Brian Boys, Judith Fitzgerald, Sarah Fitz-Gerald, Geoff Hunt, Gordon Watson (dec).
-Racquetball - Lindsay Pattenden, Paul Vear.
+Squash - Bryan Bird, Brian Boys (Dec), Vicki Cardwell, Judith FitzGerald, Sarah Fitz-Gerald, Geoff Hunt, Betty Meagher (Dec), Gordon Watson, (Dec), Margaret Zachariah Racquetball - Lindsay Pattenden, Paul Vear, Cameron White.

 Hall of Fame Members

-Squash - Bryan Bird, Brian Boys, Vicki Cardwell, Dave Donnelly, Kevin Fidock, Judith Fitzgerald, Sarah Fitz-Gerald, Roger Flynn, Eddie French (dec), Geoff Hunt, Vic Hunt (dec), Betty Meagher (dec), Allen Minchington, Thomas Spark, Gordon Watson (dec), Cameron White, Geoff Wilcock, Peter Wright, Margaret Zachariah.
+Squash - Bryan Bird, Brian Boys (Dec), Vicki Cardwell, Dave Donnelly, Kevin Fidock, Judith Fitzgerald, Sarah Fitz-Gerald, Roger Flynn, Eddie French (dec), Geoff Hunt, Vic Hunt (dec), Betty Meagher (dec), Allen Minchington, Paul Price, Thomas Spark, Gordon Watson (dec), Cameron White, Geoff Wilcock, Peter Wright, Brendan Woodford, Margaret Zachariah.

 Racquetball - Matt Ahern, Bill Bowker, Sue Cullinan, Gavin Murphy, Lindsay Pattenden, Paul Vear, Gary Westbrook, Judy Wright.
 (Racquetball Hall of Fame members were officially recognised as S&RV Hall of Fame members at the 2015 Awards Night).